maephisto/qbatcher/README.md

 QBatcher.run(array: Collection, i => promise: Iteratee, int: batchSize, int: intervalLimit (milliseconds) )
 ```

-The `Promise: Iteratee` will be called after each batch.
+The `Promise: Iteratee` will be called for each element in the Collection.

 ## Use: